 Infrastructures, such as electricity grids, gas pipelines, product pipelines and heat grids, play a special role in security of supply and the conversion of the energy system, and can be both a prerequisite for and an obstacle to transforming the energy system.
 Such infrastructures are large-scale and durable; once investments have been made, they should be used over several decades.
 It is therefore essential to identify robust paths, so that the expansion of infrastructures purposefully contributes to the transformation of the energy system and no undesirable lock-in effects occur.

 But it is not only technical issues that influence the implementation of the infrastructure expansion, but also acceptance issues, for example.
-The research methods therefore include not only specific, mainly techno-economic, modelling of energy infrastructures and energy systems, but also non-technical – such as multi-criteria – analyses.
+The research methods therefore not only include specific, mainly techno-economic modelling of energy infrastructures and energy systems, but also non-technical – such as multi-criteria – analyses.